jorgelbg/jorgelbg.github.io/content/posts/elasticsearch-indices-grafana.md

 ---
 title: "Using Elasticsearch aliases to optimize Grafana dashboards"
-description: "Elasticsearch aliases provide a handy way to apply preset filters automatically.
-This feature comes handy to speed up Grafana dashboards."
+description: "Elasticsearch aliases can apply filters automatically to your queries.
+Let's use it to speed up some Grafana dashboards."
 date: 2018-12-11T14:02:29+01:00
 draft: true
 ---